gautemo/Gaute-Meek-Olsen/src/dev-blog/vue-3-is-coming.md

 ### Transition

 Just a small naming change for transitions.
-I found v-enter-active, v-enter, v-enter-to a little confusing.
-In Vue 3 v-enter is renamed to `v-enter-from` and v-leave to `v-leave-from`.
-Now the transitions make more sense, a class for when it is active, a class for what it transitions from and a class for what it transitions to.
+I found `v-enter-active`, `v-enter`, `v-enter-to` a little confusing.
+In Vue 3 `v-enter` is renamed to `v-enter-from` and `v-leave` to `v-leave-from`.
+Now the transitions make more sense, a class for when it is active, a class for what it transitions from, and a class for what it transitions to.

 ### Filter removed